pvandervelde/zinger/engineering.md

   will not change due to external factors
 * Methods should be provided for determining the steering angle on start-up without the need to perform zero-ing movements.

-* Probably need a dedicated board for orchestrating the different modules because they will need to be synchronised.
-Need some kind of real time control and fault detection
+* A dedicated compute board will be used to orchestrating the different drive modules so that the drive modules can be be synchronised.
+This module will need provide real time control and fault detection
   * Each module has at least 1 motor controller (for 2 motors) and some kind of controller board that tells the motor controller(s) what to do
   * Need to feedback current rotation rates and positions back from the module to the overall